polygonboutique/Xreal/xreal/README.txt

 	and copy it over the existing C:\MingW\include\GL\glext.h.
 4. Download and install Python from http://www.python.org/.
 5. Download and install SCons from http://www.scons.org/.
+6. Download and install libcURL from http://curl.haxx.se/.
-6. Add the Python installation directory to the system variable %PATH%
+7. Add the Python installation directory to the system variable %PATH%
-7. Download and install Gtk+ 2.10.7 development environment from http://gladewin32.sourceforge.net
+8. Download and install Gtk+ 2.10.7 development environment from http://gladewin32.sourceforge.net
-8. Set the system variable: PKG_CONFIG_PATH to %GTK_BASEPATH%\lib\pkgconfig
+9. Set the system variable: PKG_CONFIG_PATH to %GTK_BASEPATH%\lib\pkgconfig
-9. Compile XreaL:
+10. Compile XreaL:
 	>scons arch=win32-mingw